 BioGaia has been granted IBT an exclusive license to the BioGaia patent for use Lactobacillus reuteri, DSM17938, in developing of a medicinal remedy for treatment of premature infants.
+The patents have been granted in the USA, China and Japan are valid until 2026 and in Europe until the end of 2027.
+Thereafter, the patents can be extended in certain parts of the world, which may provide additional patent protection.

 There are no royalties payable by IBT to BioGaia when commercializing IBT's pharmaceutical candidates.